Transforming Sociotech Design (TSD) Tutorial

-This knowledge of TSD will empower the scholars and designers participating in this tutorial session to create PT that makes behavioral and attitudinal changes last.
-Moreover, the tutorial will also share the knowledge about strategies from rhetoric, psychology, and neuroscience that lead to attitudinal transformations.
-By definition, this tutorial will also transform the way participants see the potential of PT in attaining long-term permanent behavioral changes at all scales, be it at individual, group, or societal levels.
+This knowledge of TSD empowers the scholars and designers participating in this tutorial session to create PT that makes behavioral and attitudinal changes last.
+Moreover, the tutorial also shares the knowledge about strategies from rhetoric, psychology, and neuroscience that lead to attitudinal transformations.
+By definition, this tutorial also transforms the way participants see the potential of PT in attaining long-term permanent behavioral changes at all scales, be it at individual, group, or societal levels.

 Everyone interested in creating innovations that successfully transform human behavior and attitude is welcome, especially PT researchers and practitioners, including designers, developers, user experience experts, psychologists, gamifyers, and nudging enthusiasts.